JdeRobot/RoboticsAcademy/src/drone_cat_mouse/README.md

-# CAT AND MOUSE EXCERSISE
+# CAT AND MOUSE EXCERCISE

 The objective of this practice is to program an autonomous behavior for a drone that simulates the game of the cat and the mouse.